George Pal and the End of the World

 7 Faces of Dr. Lao

 1964’s 7 Faces of Dr. Lao features Tony Randall in seven different roles.
-He portrays an elderly Chinese gentleman named Dr. Lao who runs a circus, Merlin the Magician, the Abominable Snowman, the god pan, a giant talking serpent, a blind fortune teller named Apollonius of Tyana, and Medusa, who turns any man who looks at her into stone.
+He portrays an elderly Chinese gentleman named Dr. Lao who runs a circus.
+Merlin the Magician.
+The Abominable Snowman.
+The god pan.
+A giant talking serpent.
+A blind fortune teller named Apollonius of Tyana, and Medusa, who turns any man who looks at her into stone.

 Randall is just great in all these parts and was helped immeasurably by the head of MGM’s makeup department – Bill Tuttle – who won the very first Oscar for makeup with this particular film.